brianlangseth-NOAA/quillback_rockfish_2021/write_up/ca/_main.md

 ### Population Trajectory

 The predicted spawning output (in millions of eggs) is given in Table \ref{tab:timeseries} and plotted in Figure \ref{fig:ssb}.
+The estimates of spawning output across time are uncertain with the base model estimating a spawning output of 7.75 in 2021 with a 95 percent asymptotic confidence interval ranging from 1.65 - 13.84 millions of eggs.
 The predicted spawning output from the base model declines steadily until 1999, with the exception of a slight increase around 1990, and then increases due to several above average recruitment events that occurred in the to mid- to late-1990s.
 The population then increases until 2007 after which it remains level until 2016 and then declines through 2020.
 The estimate of total biomass over time is shown in Figure \ref{fig:tot-bio}.

-The 2020 spawning output relative to unfished equilibrium spawning output is below the threshold of 25 percent of unfished spawning output (0.14, Figure \ref{fig:depl}).
-Approximate confidence intervals based on the asymptotic variance estimates show that the uncertainty in the estimated spawning output ranges between approximately 5 - 25 percent of unfished equilibrium spawning output.
-The standard deviation of the log of the spawning output in 2020 is 0.39.
+The 2021 spawning output relative to unfished equilibrium spawning output is below the threshold of 25 percent of unfished spawning output (0.14, Figure \ref{fig:depl}).
+Approximate 95% confidence interval based on the asymptotic variance estimates show that the uncertainty in the estimated spawning output ranges between approximately 5 - 25 percent of unfished equilibrium spawning output.

 The stock-recruit curve resulting from a value of steepness fixed at 0.72 is shown in Figure \ref{fig:bh-curve}.
 The estimated annual recruitment is shown in Figure \ref{fig:recruits}.